Introduction to NDPC

 1989

-1989 Preparatory Committee (PREPCOM) is set up to oversee the establishment of NDPC
+Preparatory Committee (PREPCOM) is set up to oversee the establishment of NDPC

 A preparatory committee, the Transitional Implementation Team (TIT), was accordingly set up to manage the establishment of the Commission.
-The TIT drew up detailed proposals for the organization and structure of the Commission and prepared an interim operating manual.
+The TIT drew up detailed proposals for the organisation and structure of the Commission and prepared an interim operating manual.
 The Team also prepared a draft "National Development Planning Law" as the legal basis for the Commission.
 The draft law underwent a number of revisions and was accepted by the government in 1989 but was not immediately promulgated.

 1990

-1990 NDPC Begins operations at Flagstaff House
+NDPC Begins operations at Flagstaff House

 1992

-1992 Promulgation of the 1992 Constitution of Ghana affirms legal status of NDPC as part of the Executive
+Promulgation of the 1992 Constitution of Ghana affirms legal status of NDPC as part of the Executive

-With the change from military to constitutional rule in 1993, the Commission’s legal status was affirmed by Article 86 of the 1992 Constitution, which formalised the establishment of the Commission, and Article 87, which spelt out the Commission's functions, including the mandate to "advise the President on development planning policy and strategy”
+With the change from military to constitutional rule in 1993, the Commission’s legal status was affirmed by Article 86 of the 1992 Constitution, which formalised the establishment of the Commission, and Article 87, which spelt out the Commission's functions, including the mandate to "advise the President on development planning policy and strategy".

 1994

-1994 Establishment of NDPC
+Establishment of NDPC

 In September 1994, the National Development Planning Commission (NDPC) Act, (Act 479), was promulgated in accordance with the 1992 Constitution.
 Lieutenant-Colonel Mensah K. Gbedemah, who had been the secretary to the PREPCOM from February 1991 to June 1994, was appointed technical head of NDPC.
 From June 1994 to February 1995, Dr. Kobena G. Erbynn, a university lecturer, replaced Lt.-Col. Gbedemah.